osquery/osquery/docs/wiki/deployment/configuration.md

 ## Configuration components

 The osquery "configuration" is read from a config plugin.
 This plugin is a data retrieval method and is set to **filesystem** by default.
-Other retrieval and run-time updating methods may include an HTTL/TLS request.
-In each case the response data must be JSON-formatted.
+Other retrieval and run-time updating methods may include a HTTP/TLS request using the **tls** config plugin.
+In all cases the response data must be JSON-formatted.

 There are several components to a configuration: